nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Current implementation

-The diagram below showcases the path execution for when adding a task, when a user is **NOT** CD-ed into a module.
+The diagram below showcases the path execution for adding a task, when a user is **NOT** CD-ed into a module.
 For ease of understanding, we will be adding a task instead of a deadline.
 Note that the flow is exactly the same for both tasks and deadlines.